PDC-support/pdc-summer-school-2025/parallel-programming/openmp_cpu/README.md

 ```

 where type can be any of static,dynamic,guided and chunk_size is an optional argument controlling the granularity of the workload distribution.
 The program stores the workload distribution to a file such that it can be visualized later.
 Compile the program with make part1ex4.
 Run the program with OMP_SCHEDULE=static.
-After it has completed, execute gnuplot schedule.gp, and look at the result with xview schedule.png (Require X-forwarding).
+After it has completed, execute gnuplot schedule.gp, and look at the result.

 The x-axis of the plot corresponds to loop iterations, and the y-axis represents the threads.
 Can you figure out what the static scheduling does?
 Experiment with different values of OMP_SCHEDULE and try to figure out what static, dynamic, guided does.
 Also, try to change the chunk_size, for example OMP_SCHEDULE=static,2 and observe what happens.